 We continue with this post the mini-rubric of “frequently asked questions” related to europlanning activities.
-Following up on some questions we received, we address a philosophical topic, but one that is probably dear to many of our readers: what is europrojecting and “who is” a europrojector?
+Following up on some questions we received, we address a philosophical topic, but one that is probably dear to many of our readers: what is EU projects and funding and “who is” an EU project designer?

 In addition to whether or not you can identify with this portrait (you have the floor!) this issue can offer new or aspiring europrojectors interesting insights into how to approach europrojecting as a career path.

-What does it mean to be a “Europrojector” and what are the main characteristics of the profession?
+What does it mean to be an “EU project designer” and what are the main characteristics of the profession?

-Qhe story of “europlanning” and “europrojectors” is a relatively recent one, which has emerged in tandem with the spread of European projects as a way of financing and implementing specific activities by local entities, organizations and associations.
+Qhe story of “EU projects and funding” and “EU project designers” is a relatively recent one, which has emerged in tandem with the spread of EU projects as a way of funding and implementing specific activities by local organisations, bodies and associations.
 Terminologically, this is a distinctly Italian lexical choice: according to Wikipedia (October 2018) there is no term similar to “europlanning” currently used in other countries.

-From a substantive point of view, a Europroject designer is distinguished from other professionals by his or her knowledge of the funding sources and project management procedures proper to the European Union and its related institutions: while most of the issues touched upon by our guide you’re familiar with, you’re probably a Europlanner!
+From a substantive point of view, an EU project designer is distinguished from other professionals by his or her knowledge of the funding sources and project management procedures specific to the European Union and its related institutions: while most of the topics touched upon in our guide are familiar to you, you are probably an EU project designer!

 If this is the lowest common denominator among Europrojectors, some elements contribute to their more nuanced sketch: